 Add Festive Pillow Covers to Your Throw Pillows

 Do you decorate or celebrate the “little” holidays?
 If so, what are some of your go-to tips and tricks?
-Share all of your sustainable and eco-friendly St. Patrick’s Day decor and celebration ideas in the comments to make this post even better for everyone who sees it!
+Share all of your sustainable and eco-friendly St. Patrick’s Day ideas in the comments to make this post even better for everyone who sees it!